powebe/oTree/faq.md

 #### How many people are using oTree?

-We don't keep track of usage numbers, but about 450 people have signed up for the oTree mailing list.
+We don't keep track of usage numbers, but about 500 people have are on the oTree mailing list.

 #### Can I hire someone to program my experiment for me?